behzad17/pp2/README.md

 ## Validator Testing
 * HTML

-No errors were returned when passing through the official W3C validator
+No errors were returned when passing through the [W3C html validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fbehzad17.github.io%2Fpp2%2F)
 * CSS

-No errors were found when passing through the official (Jigsaw) validator
+No errors were found when passing through the [W3C CSS validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbehzad17.github.io%2Fpp2%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 * JavaScript

-No errors were found when passing through the official Jshint validator
+No errors were found when passing through the [W3C Javascript validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fbehzad17.github.io%2Fpp2%2F)

+* There are 11 functions in this file.

+* Function with the largest signature take 1 arguments, while the median is 0.

+* Largest function has 12 statements in it, while the median is 4.

+* The most complex function has a cyclomatic complexity value of 3 while the median is 2.